-With eight variables and at most 28 observations single equation estimation was adopted as opposed to the Johansen (1988, 1995) multivariate maximum-likelihood framework, which requires a relatively large sample in order to produce reliable estimates.
-The use of the single equation estimation technique raises issues of endogeneity, since in the presence of simultaneity even though co-integration regressions are consistent estimators they may be biased in small samples.
-Therefore, the dynamic OLS (DOLS) method developed by Saikkonen (1991) and generalised by Stock and Watson (1993), which allows for the explicit account of endogeneity, is employed (see Chapter 2 of this book for further discussion of this procedure).
+With eight variables and at most twenty-eight observations a single equation estimation was adopted as opposed to the Johansen (1988, 1995) multivariate maximum-likelihood framework, which requires a relatively large sample in order to produce reliable estimates.
+The use of the single equation estimation technique raises issues of endogenity, since in the presence of simultaneity even though cointegration regressions are consistent estimators they may be bias in small samples.
+Therefore, the dynamic OLS (DOLS) method developed by Saikkonen (1991) and generalised by Stock and Watson (1993), which allows for the explicit account of endogenity, is employed.